centreon/centreon-stream-connector-scripts/modules/docs/google/bigquery/bigquery.md

 local logfile = "/var/log/test_logger.log"
 local severity = 1

--- create a new instance of the sc_common and sc_logger module local test_logger = sc_logger.new(logfile, severity)
+-- create a new instance of the sc_logger module local test_logger = sc_logger.new(logfile, severity)

 -- some stream connector params